 It is not uncommon when initially working with NNT Change Tracker, reviewing system’s configuration standards, to find differences in the results for systems which really ought to be configured the same J. It's also possible, as your experience with Change Tracker grows, that Change Tracker will inform you that a particular system has slipped away from the accepted hardened state.

-For example, in the following scenario WIN-1R4LJTOEOV2 and WIN-PRDBGHGTRKS should be identical system but are tracking slightly different results from the CIS Windows 2012 R2 report.
+For example, in the following scenario, WIN-1R4LJTOEOV2 and WIN-PRDBGHGTRKS should be the identical system but are tracking slightly different results from the CIS Windows 2012 R2 report.

 We are able to see which of the CIS hardening rules differ between the servers.